omendrag/QUIZ-APPLICATION/README.md

 📜 License

-This project is licensed under the MIT License – feel free to use and modify it.
+This project is licensed under the Apache License – feel free to use and modify it.